 The non-overwrite mode is useful if a block wants to define a variable's fall back or default value, to be used if no outer definition exists.

-For example, an interface block which needs a port number (for example: HTTP Port) might define the variable as a non-overwriting local variable, with a value of "80".
+For example, an interface block which needs a port number (e.g.. an HTTP port number) might define the variable as a non-overwriting local variable, with a value of "80".
 If an outer block or the test suite needs a different parameter, it is free to define HTTP Port with another value (see also "Hints & Tricks" below).

 - R/W (read/write)

-- This field is a check box that determines whether the variable can be modified during initialization, or not.
+- This field is a check box that determines whether the variable can be modified by the suite after initialization, or not.
 Parameter values should be set to read only, which is the default for new variables.
+If an action tries to modify a readonly variable, an exception will be raised.

 - This drop down list provides a list of available data types.
-Choose the type of the variable here (typically, most likely a String- or Integer type is used)
+Choose the type of the variable here (typically, most likely a String- or Integer type is used).
+For externally visible variables (NET or MON variables), the datatype should be one of Boolean, String, Integer, Float or Number.

 - Initial Value/Expression

-- Use this text field to enter the initial value (if the initialization method is Constant).
+- Use this text field to enter the initial value (if the initialization method is Constant) or the expression to evaluate the initial value (if the method is one of the compute methods).

 - Current Value

-Notice that variables are only initialized once, when the environment itself is instantiated.
+Be reminded that variables are only initialized once, when the environment itself is instantiated.
 The instantiation happens at load time for the top-level project environment, or with every execution for the test suite, test case and action environments.
+At this time, each environment variable is initialised as specified in the description's init-type.

 The concrete behavior, depending on the init-type, is: